 Don’t worry about it being the perfect time slot.
 You can always experiment.

-Now for the fun part: Reflection
+Now for the fun part: The importance of self reflection

 Just as effective 1-1s have a solid agenda, I find it helpful to have a default agenda of 3-5 questions to ask yourself in your ritual reflection in case there isn’t anything specific front-of-mind for the week.